atomixxx/q/README.md

 ## Improvements of Dev mode

 Quarkus 1 already offers hot-code-replacement out of the box.
 This is a huge benefit in comparison with most of the non-Quarkus environments where one has to struggle to make hot-code-replacement work.
-Often using 3rd Party tools which do not always work reliably.
+Often it is achieved by using 3rd Party tools which do not always work reliably.

 Technically there is no real hot code replacement in Quarkus but rather a restart when code is changed and we are interacting with the application.

 We, the developers, are more than happy with that feature.
 Is there something more that can be done in this direction?

 Apparently the Quarkus team can offer even more.
-Quarkus 2's Dev mode has become an
+Quarkus 2's Dev Mode has become an

 ### Interactive Dev Mode